 We all know how 2018 markets were especially in the mid-cap and small-cap segments where the portfolio fell by large percentages.
 I have come across investors investing based on 2017 rankings for the money they had needed in a year, thus burning their fingers badly.
 Then it is the mutual funds that get a bad name and is even compared to gambling.
 Reality is far from that.
 I have personally invested in mutual funds for the past 15 years myself and consider it to be a great avenue for achieving your goals if done in a structured manner.

 If a financial planner only provides the transaction support by way of buying and selling, filling up the forms, etc, then I agree there could be no value provided.
 You could be better off by investing on your own, as there could even be a scope of misselling happening in such cases.
 A good advisor should be investing based on your time horizon, your goals, understand your risk profile, and then make recommendations based on the research.

 What does a financial planner do?

 We all know past performance is not an indication of future performance and therefore ratings and rankings may not mean anything, but at best some guidance.
 A good financial advisor does the research based on various other parameters – both qualitative and quantitative.

 A. Qualitative Analysis

-Some of the qualitative analysis would be during the interactions with the fund managers – attending regular telephonic or in person meetings specifically scheduled for them, understanding about their approach, philosophy, tenure with the company, following news articles and television programs regularly.
+Some of the qualitative analysis would be during the interactions with the fund managers – attending regular telephonic or in-person meetings specifically scheduled for them.
+This helps in understanding about their approach, philosophy, tenure with the company.
+Other sources of information are reading news articles and watching television programs regularly.

 B. Quantitative Analysis